 Retired Marine Gen. James N. Mattis is known as “Chaos,” “Warrior Monk,” and “Mad Dog.”
 The names reflect his blunt way of speaking -- and his ability to cut through bullsh*t to get results.
-He is President-elect Trump’s expected pick for Secretary of Defense, and he’s got a few thoughts on how to make America great again.
+He is President Trump’s confirmed Secretary of Defense, and he’s got a few thoughts on how to make America great again.

 1: America Is Not an Island -- or a Federation

 America now is built on the ideology of the post-WWII generation, meaning the institutions of this country, and its attitudes toward the rest of world, revolve around one idea: the world works best when countries work together to stop global threats.
 “The constructed order reflected the wisdom of those who recognized no nation lived as an island and we needed new ways to deal with challenges that for better or worse impacted all nations,” Mattis writes for Hoover Institution.
 “Like it or not, today we are part of this larger world and must carry out our part...
 The international order built on the state system is not self-sustaining.”

 Given that both President Trump and the Republican Congress are strong supporters of state’s individual rights over federal government oversight, this idea may be the hardest idea to sell to the upcoming administration.
 But it’s imperative that we try, as political philosopher Michael Sandel explained: